Northwestern Memorial Hospital PGY2 Residency Program

 Northwestern Memorial Hospital

-Tyler earned his Doctor of Pharmacy degree from University of Missouri-Kansas City.
-He then completed his PGY1 pharmacy residency at University of Colorado Hospital and PGY2 in emergency medicine at Northwestern Memorial Hospital and Rosalind Franklin University.
+Dios earned his Doctor of Pharmacy degree from University of Missouri-Kansas City.
+He then completed his PGY1 pharmacy residency at University of Colorado Hospital and PGY2 in emergency medicine at Northwestern Memorial Hospital/Rosalind Franklin University.
 After practicing in the emergency department at a community-teaching hospital on Chicago's west side, he returned to Northwestern Memorial Hospital as program director of the PGY2 Residency Program in Emergency Medicine.
-Tyler’s clinical interests include toxicology and resuscitation efforts in the emergency department.
+Dion's clinical interests include optimizing resuscitation efforts and antimicrobial stewardship in the emergency department.

 Alli Cowett, PharmD, BCEMP